39c5bb-miku/ResACEUnet/README.md

 Place the data for prediction (in npy format) in the `datasets/test/seismic`.

 The results of the prediction will be saved in the `datasets/test/fault`.

+`predict_3d.py` line 13 needs to be set to the absolute path of the seismic folder.

 ```commandline
 python predict_3d.py